 To help you understand how Estronex works check out this diagram:

-At the top of the diagram is DHEA.
-I call DHEA a “Mother Hormone” because almost all hormones are made from DHEA.
-The body takes DHEA and turns it into Estrone.
-Estrone is one of the main hormones that we check with blood work.
-Depending primarily on genetics, lifestyle, supplements and diet, Estrone is converted into either a good estrogen or a bad estrogen.
+At the top of the diagram sits DHEA.
+I call DHEA the “Mother Hormone” because nearly all other hormones are made from it.
+The body converts DHEA into Estrone, one of the main hormones we measure through blood work.
+Depending on factors like genetics, lifestyle, supplements, and diet, the body then converts Estrone into either good estrogen or bad estrogen.

-The Estronex test measures the amount of the good and bad estrogens.
-The best result is to have a ratio between the good and bad estrogen of 2:1 or higher, because people with a really low ratio have a much greater risk of estrogen-sensitive cancers.
+The Estronex test measures the levels of both good and bad estrogens.
+Ideally, you want a ratio of 2:1 or higher between good and bad estrogen, as a low ratio significantly increases the risk of estrogen-sensitive cancers.

 The things that can lead to a low or bad ratio of good to bad estrogen are: